Back to Amcrest Guides

 Check WiFi Signal Strength

-Access the camera web interface and navigate to Network, then WiFi status.
+Access the camera web interface and go to Network, then WiFi status.
 Check the signal strength or RSSI value.
 A signal below minus 70 dBm is too weak for reliable video streaming.
 If the signal is weak, the camera needs to be closer to the router or you need to add a WiFi extender.
 For outdoor cameras, walls, metal siding, and brick can significantly reduce WiFi signal.
 A WiFi signal survey app on your phone at the camera location can confirm the issue.

 2